 - Peel them as warm as your hands can take it and quarter.

 - Toss with olive oil, balsamic glaze and sprinkle with sea salt while still warm.

-- Scatter crumbled goat’s cheese and parsley before serving.
+- Scatter crumbled goat’s cheese and mint before serving.

 - Serve warm or cold.